cemtekesin/finding_donors/README.md

 # finding_donors
-First project of the Intro to Machine Learning Nanodegree
+This is the first project of the Intro to Machine Learning Nanodegree from Udacity.